omartek/I7handbook_byJimAikin/gitbook/chapter_5_creating_characters/conversations,_part_iv_menu-based_conversation.md

-## Conversations, Part IV: Menu-Based Conversation {#conversations-part-iv-menu-based-conversation}
+## Conversations, Part IV: Menu-Based Conversation

 In a menu-based conversation, the player who starts talking with an NPC is presented with a menu of options, and selects one of the responses by number.
 The output might look something like this: